Graph sub-sampling for divide-and-conquer algorithms in large networks: Simulation Study

 \subsubsection{Results}

 The results are in Figure \ref{fig:cp_res}.
-In setting 7, as $p_{11}$ increases, all sub-sampling schemes have an increasing AUC.
-BFS, DN, RE, and RW all perform nearly identically with DFS also performing the same once $p_{11}\geq 0.005$.
-On the other hand, RN and RNN clearly yield worse results.
+In setting 7, as $p_{11}$ increases, all sub-sampling schemes have a non-decreasing AUC.
+BFS, DN, RE and RW all perform nearly identically with DFS performing the same once $p_{11}\geq 0.005$.
+On the other hand, RN and RNN yield worse performance, while Full's AUC plateaus before reaching 1.
 Next, it is helpful to compare settings 8 and 9 together since they both look at increasing $n$.
-Similar to setting 7, DFS yields the best results with BFS, DN, RE, and RW yielding similar performance, while RN and RNN consistently yield the lowest AUC values.
+Similar to setting 7, DFS yields the best results with BFS, DN, RE and RW yielding similar performance.
+RN and RNN consistently yield the lowest AUC values in both settings.
 In addition, we notice that if $B$ is fixed and $n$ increases (setting 8), the AUC values start to decrease for larger $n$, most notably for RN and RNN.
-In setting 9, however, where $B$ increases with $n$, all methods save RNN have generally monotonically increasing AUC with increasing $n$.
+In setting 9, however, where $B$ increases with $n$, all methods save RNN have a generally monotonically increasing AUC with increasing $n$.
+In both of these settings, the divide-and-conquer algorithms tend to outperform Full.

-Moving to setting 10, the performance of DFS drastically decreases as the core size increases.
+Moving to setting 10, the performance of DFS noticeably decreases as the core size increases.
 All other methods have roughly constant AUC values.
-In setting 11, we see that increasing the number of sub-sampled nodes beyond one or two thousand yields minimal returns for DFS, BFS, DN, RE, and RW.
+In setting 11, we see that increasing the number of sub-sampled nodes beyond one or two thousand yields minimal returns for DFS, BFS, DN, RE and RW.
 RN, however, has monotonically improving AUC with increasing $B$ while RNN also improves with larger $B$.
 These trends are similar in setting 12.
 Increasing the number of nodes in the sub-samples only seems to noticeably improve RN and RNN; the other methods remain relatively unchanged, especially once $qn>50$.

+We also report the computation time for each approach in Figure \ref{fig:cp_time}.
+In settings 7, 8, 9, and 10, all methods are significantly faster than the full algorithm (save RNN in 9).
+From setting 11, if the number of sub-samples is large, then the divide-and-conquer algorithm's computation time is comparable to that of the full algorithm.
+RNN again consistently yields the slowest times for the divide-and-conquer approaches.